Learning to Steer: Input-dependent Steering for Multimodal LLMs: Experiments

 First, we observe a significant difference in performance between Mean-S and Mean-S(BA).
 The former mixes steering vectors generated from different sets of prompts, while the latter averages steering vectors generated from a single set of prompt completions for safe/harmful behavior.
 Hence, as expected, Mean-S performs significantly better for expert-deference behaviors, and worse than Mean-S(BA) for general harmfulness safeguarding.
 Moreover, the P2S oracle allows to obtain a better safety (both for Unsafe and ED scores) \textit{vs.} response quality tradeof, which motivates the modeling of input-dependent steering ; however it is in practice not applicable as such.
-The Norm-Rnd helps to partly to steer away from generating harmful responses by injecting noise in latent representations.
+Using a simple safety prompt can be beneficial sometimes in inducing safety in responses (as for Qwen2-VL).
+However, safety prompts are less effective in incorporating multiple behavior instantiations at once as evidenced by somewhat poor expert deference for both models.
+The Norm-Rnd helps to steer away from generating harmful responses by injecting noise in latent representations.
 However, it fails to steer for expert-deference.
 Furthermore, its noticeably higher Unsafe-score compared to Mean-S(BA), L2S, P2S indicates that steering directions from these methods are significantly more relevant for safety.
 Nevertheless, the proposed L2S outperforms all other baselines for all behaviors.
 Lastly, its reduction relative to other baselines becomes more prominent in terms of harmfulness evaluation, as the level of harmfulness is increased (through $p$).